If you identify asbestos in your workplace:

 Follow the steps below to manage asbestos in your workplace.

-Whenever asbestos is identified in a workplace, you have a duty to create an asbestos register to record the presence of the asbestos and keep it updated if there is a change to the condition of asbestos, including if it is removed, enclosed or sealed.
+Whenever asbestos is identified in a workplace, you have a duty to create an to record the presence of the asbestos and keep it updated if there is a change to the condition of asbestos, including if it is removed, enclosed or sealed.
 The register must also be reviewed and if necessary revised every five years to keep it current.

 The asbestos register must be readily accessible to your employees.
 Employers also have a duty to provide a copy of the asbestos register to: